nukopy/system-programming-in-go/README.md

 make dcin
 ```

 You can develop in the Docker container with ["Remote - Containers"](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) on VSCode.
-It makes it easier to debug.
+It makes it easier to develop.

 ## References